AndyMcGamer/UnitySerializedDict/README.md

 # UnitySerializedDict
- Simple Readonly Serialization for Dictionary
+ Simple Serialization for C# Dictionaries in Unity